MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 network to predict the solution of stochastic loan programming model.

-Finally, we pointed out that supervised learning are frequently to help configuring the problem. @kruberLearningWhenUse2017 and
+Finally, we pointed out that supervised learning are frequently to help configure the problem. @kruberLearningWhenUse2017 and
-@bonamiLearningClassificationMixedInteger2018 applies learning to predict the structure of problem (whether to decompose or linearlize) to improve the solution speed.
+@bonamiLearningClassificationMixedInteger2018 applies learning to predict the structure of problem (whether to decompose or linearize) to improve the solution speed.
 A more straight-forward approach is to use supervise learning to learn the piece of information that helps build the model.
-@markoviUSINGDATAMINING2005 build the stochastic customers' demand model by training neural networks. @fuceSolvingStrategyRealworld2010 learns to classify the customer's commands.
+@markoviUSINGDATAMINING2005 builds the stochastic customers' demand model by training neural networks. @fuceSolvingStrategyRealworld2010 learns to classify the customer's commands.
 For real world problems,
-@zhangDataDrivenIntelligentTransportation2011 reviewed several data-driven traffic management systems where computer vison are applied to learn the environment.
+@zhangDataDrivenIntelligentTransportation2011 reviewed several data-driven traffic management systems where computer vision are applied to learn the environment.

 ### Unsupervised Learning